Horst M. Rechelbacher

 Horst’s childhood was shaped by the postwar years.
 When he was 14, he quit school to earn money.
 “I had the choice to do an apprenticeship in either the delicatessen around the corner or at the hairdresser across the street.
 I decided for the hairdresser.”
 It was a step that meant a ticket to the world for the teenager.
 Rechelbacher practiced in Rome, Munich, and London, and narrowly won the European Hairstyling Championship when he was 20.
 He hired an agent, traveled throughout Europe and the USA, and held styling seminars, which earned him then an unbelievable 500 dollars per day.
 He mingled with the rich and the beautiful, who were styled by the young hair artist.
 “They loved me,” he smirks candidly.

 Rechelbacher’s good fortune came to an abrupt end when a drunk driver crashed into his Jaguar XKE in Minneapolis.
 He was brought to the hospital in critical condition, and when he was discharged, the bill added up to $15,000.
-“My passport was confiscated,” remembers the eco-trailblazer, who even today, at almost 70 years of age, always sees a chance in every crisis.
+“My passport was confiscated,” remembers the eco-trailblazer, who even today, at over 70 years of age, always sees a chance in every crisis.
 “First, I had to get healthy, and then work off my debts.
 I started my own salon ‘Horst from Austria’ and established myself as a fixture in Minneapolis.
 I got married and had both my children.”

 The salon was a success, however Rechelbacher’s health suffered anew.
 “Hair salons are among the most poisonous places to be.
 The chemicals made me sick.
 As I was lying there ill once again, my mother Maria was visiting from Austria.
 She mixed some miscellaneous herbs for me that helped me get on my feet again.”
 Maria’s herbs helped him health-wise, but also business-wise as it turned out.